zeno4ever/outlinedemoparty/content/compos.md

 Acceptance of any prods after this deadline cannot be guaranteed and could only in theory be considered if the prod is delivered along with a 1280x720 video recording that works in VLC.

 Soon a link to our partysystem will appear here.
 You will be able to submit your entry in our partysystem, also as remote competitor.
+For remote participation you don't need to buy a ticket.

 ### Think we should add a compo?